-The COVID-19 Wastewater graphs in this week's Respiratory Illness Report show that COVID-19 levels in Monroeville, Norwalk, and Wakeman are showing an increase, while New London showed a decrease in cases for the current reporting period.
-The ODRS-reported cases show that COVID-19 cases in Huron County and Ohio are increasing this week.
+The COVID-19 Wastewater graphs in this week's Respiratory Illness Report show that COVID-19 levels in Monroeville, New London, and Norwalk are showing an increase, while Wakeman showed a decrease in cases for the current reporting period.
+The ODRS-reported cases show that COVID-19 cases in Huron County and Ohio are decreasing this week.